 - 1 1/4 cups chopped dried apricots

-- 2. In a large bowl, beat the butter and sugar with a wooden spoon or an electric mixer until light and fluffy.
+- In a large bowl with an electric mixer on medium speed, beat the butter and sugar until light and fluffy.
 Add the eggs, 1 at a time, beating well after each addition.
 Mix in the lemon zest, lemon juice, and yogurt until just combined.
+(The mixture may look like it’s curdled.
+Don’t worry, it will smooth out when dry ingredients are added.)

-- 3. In a medium bowl, combine the flour, baking powder, baking soda, and salt.
-Stir to blend.
-With the spoon or the mixer on low speed, add the dry ingredients to the butter mixture, mixing just until blended.
+- In a medium bowl, stir together the flour, baking powder, baking soda, and salt.
+With the mixer on low speed, add the dry ingredients to the butter mixture and mix just until blended.
+The batter will be thick.
 Stir in the apricots and nuts.
-Spread evenly in the prepared pan.
+Spread the batter evenly in the prepared pan.

 This cake was perfect with a morning cup of coffee, and I think it would be equally wonderful as an afternoon snack with either coffee or tea.
 It wasn’t terribly sweet, which I liked a lot, and the lemon flavor was subtle but definitely noticeable.
 The apricots and pistachios gave the cake a colorful and appealing look and at the same time complemented the cake’s lemon flavor.